mountainstorm/LD35/diary.md

-11:51: Basic mechanics are working - wondering about using dynamic shapes rather than atoms 12:19: Restructured code and now javascript is doing stupid things 13:10: Basic gameplay working, need to figure out scoring
+11:51: Basic mechanics are working - wondering about using dynamic shapes rather than atoms 12:19: Restructured code and now javascript is doing stupid things 13:10: Basic gameplay working, need to figure out scoring 14:19: Decaying and config of most things working ... how do you 'win'